LoganSorensen/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    -React is a UI library that allows users to more easily design complex user interfaces.

 - [ ] What does it mean to _think_ in react?

+    -When creating an application in React, a developer has to take a much different approach than what they may be familiar with.
+From building components and dealing with a unique data flow, to writing in JSX and styling your page, React requires a completely different way of thinking.
+This new headspace is what it means to think in React.

 - [ ] Describe state.

+    -State is essentially data that a component manipulates.
+This data can be changed and updated by the component to make our applications more dynamic.

 - [ ] Describe props.

+    -Props (short for properties) are similar to fucntion argumentsand they allow us to pass data between components.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    -A side effect affects something outside of the current function scope (like getting data from an API).
+These effects can be synced to state and prop changes by adding a dependancy array.

 ## Project Set Up